Online Community Meeting Held Aug. 3; Comments Closed Aug. 10, 2020

 - Meeting Comment Form - Comments close on Nov.
 30, 2018

-Supervisor Cook will host a community meeting on the proposed pedestrian overpasses along Braddock Road, Thursday, Nov.
+Former Supervisor John Cook hosted a community meeting on the proposed pedestrian overpasses along Braddock Road, Thursday, Nov.
 8, 2018, 7 p.m., in the cafeteria of Lake Braddock Secondary School, 9200 Burke Lake Road, Burke.
 The project includes a proposed overpass between Red Fox Drive (East) and the Burke Lake Road/Woodland Way intersection, with additional overpassing being considered.
 For more information, see the October Braddock Beacon (page 5).

 Here are the selected alternative plans: